 Warmth And Breathability

-Down is usually more insulating than most alternatives.
-Because of this, you need more down alternative filling to equal the warmth of down.
-Basically, down comforters can be lighter and still give you a good amount of warmth.
+Down is usually more insulating than most alternatives and, because of this, one needs more down alternative filling to equal the warmth of down.
+Basically, down comforters can be lighter and still offer a good amount of warmth.

-Down is also more breathable than alternatives like polyester.
-With down alternative comforters, you may get clammy or sweaty while you sleep.
+Down is also more breathable than alternatives like polyester and, with down alternative comforters, people may get clammy or sweaty while they sleep.
 Down is both warm and breathable at the same time.

-For example, you might consider: Are you a hot sleeper?
-Will you be using this comforter during winter or summer?
-If you need a summer comforter, a very lightweight down alternative comforter work.
+While customers need to first pick between down and down alternative, they should also consider how much warmth they really need.
+Are they a hot sleeper or will they be using this comforter during winter or summer?
+If they need a summer comforter, a very lightweight down alternative comforter could work.

-When you’re shopping for a comforter, you will undoubtedly come across the term “fill power.”
+When shopping for a comforter, people will undoubtedly come across the term “fill power.”
 This is basically a measurement of loft.
 More specifically, it measures how much space one ounce of down fills at full expansion.

-The higher the fill power, the greater the loft.
-Anything from 500 to 750 is considered good fill power.
-If you get over 750, this is excellent.
+The higher the fill power, the greater the loft; anything from 500 to 750 is considered good fill power and over 750 is excellent.

-You also need to consider the amount of fill in a comforter to really understand how lofty it will be.
+One also needs to consider the amount of fill in a comforter to really understand how lofty it will be.
 For instance, an 800 fill power comforter with only 30 ounces of filling could be less lofty than a 700 fill power comforter with 60 ounces of filling.

-You may also see down alternative comforters with an advertised fill power.
-However, it is very difficult to compare the fill power of polyester to that of down.
+One may also see down alternative comforters with an advertised fill power, but it is very difficult to compare the fill power of polyester to that of down.
 They have different properties, so be careful when judging the fill power of down alternative comforters.

-Two other terms you will come across are “sewn-through” and “baffle box.”
+Two other terms shoppers will come across are “sewn-through” and “baffle box.”
 These refer to the way the filling is sewn into the comforter.

-Sewn-through is when the two sides of the comforter are sewn directly together.
-The down or synthetic fill is held in an almost two-dimensional square.
+Sewn-through is when the two sides of the comforter are sewn directly together, and the down or synthetic fill is held in an almost two-dimensional square.

-A baffle box is created when an extra piece of fabric is sewn between the two sides of the comforter.
-This creates a three-dimensional space for the fill.
+A baffle box is created when an extra piece of fabric is sewn between the two sides of the comforter which creates a three-dimensional space for the fill.

 With a baffle box construction, there is more room for the fill to fully expand.
-Even if you have a comforter with a high fill power, you want to make sure it can reach its maximum loft.
+Even if a comforter has a high fill power, it is important to make sure it can reach its maximum loft.
 As a general rule, baffle box construction allows for greater loft.

 While down comforters are usually superior in warmth and fluffiness, they do have issues when it comes to allergies.
 Down easily traps allergens such as dust mites and pollen, while down alternative does not have this problem.